bryansmullen/fidil/readme.md

 - [The Session](https://thesession.org/tunes)
 - [Online Academy of Irish Music](https://www.oaim.ie/)

-I received much advice, coaching and steering towards good development practice on this project from my Code Institute mentor Precious Ijege.
+I received much advice, coaching and steering towards good development practice on this project from my Code Institute mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/).

-Special thanks to [David](https://www.linkedin.com/in/david-mullen-4b90ba91/), Gillian, and [Patricio](https://www.linkedin.com/in/pharteg/) for help in the testing stages.
+Special thanks to [David](https://www.linkedin.com/in/david-mullen-4b90ba91/), Gillian, and [Patricio](https://www.linkedin.com/in/pharteg/) for help in the testing stages, as well as [Carlos](https://github.com/BetaHope), Ngiap, Orla, and [Simen](https://www.linkedin.com/in/simendaehlin/) for their very helpful feedback.